TobikoData/sqlmesh/docs/reference/notebook.md

 SQLMesh supports Jupyter and Databricks Notebooks.
 Magics are loaded automatically when `sqlmesh` or one of its modules is imported.

+NOTE: VSCode notebooks may not properly render widgets with `ipywidgets` library version >=8 ([VSCode Github issue](https://github.com/microsoft/vscode-jupyter/issues/15499)).
+You can work around this by downgrading the ipywidgets version with `pip install "ipywidgets<8"`.

 ## SQLMesh project setup

 Notebooks locate a SQLMesh project by setting a `context` with either the Python API or a notebook magic.